xp44mm/Notebook/Compilers/Chapter 3 Lexical Analysis.md

 There are several ways that a collection of transition diagrams can be used to build a lexical analyzer.
 Regardless of the overall strategy, each state is represented by a piece of code.
 We may imagine a variable `state` holding the number of the current state for a transition diagram.
 A switch based on the value of state takes us to code for each of the possible states, where we find the action of that state.
 Often, the code for a state is itself a switch statement or multiway branch that determines the next state by reading and examining the next input character.

 **Example 3.10:** In Fig. 3.18 we see a sketch of `getRelop()` , a C++ function whose job is to simulate the transition diagram of Fig. 3.13 and return an object of type TOKEN, that is, a pair consisting of the token name (which must be **relop** in this case) and an attribute value (the code for one of the six comparison operators in this case). `getRelop()` first creates a new object `retToken` and initializes its first component to `RELOP`, the symbolic code for token **relop**.

-We see the typical behavior of a state in case 0, the case where the current state is 0.
-A function `nextChar()` obtains the next character from the input and assigns it to local variable c.
-We then check c for the three characters we expect to find , making the state transition dictated by the transition diagram of Fig. 3.13 in each case.
-For example, if the next input character is =, we go to state 5.

-If the next input character is not one that can begin a comparison operator, then a function `fail()` is called.
-What `fail()` does depends on the global error-recovery strategy of the lexical analyzer.
-It should reset the `forward` pointer to `lexemeBegin`, in order to allow another transition diagram to be applied to the true beginning of the unprocessed input.
-It might then change the value of state to be the start state for another transition diagram, which will search for another token.
-Alternatively, if there is no other transition diagram that remains unused, `fail()` could initiate an error-correction phase that will try to repair the input and find a lexeme, as discussed in Section 3.1.4.

 ```C++
 TOKEN getRelop ()